-Youth riders must have a NSBA membership, enroll in the Smart Points program and either ride a NSBA Stallion Incentive Fund (SIF) Licensed horse or register their horse into the Smart Points program in order to earn Smart Points money.
+Youth riders must have a NSBA membership, enroll in the Smart Points program, and either ride a NSBA Stallion Incentive Fund (SIF) Licensed horse, or register their horse into the Smart Points program, in order to earn Smart Points money.
 The name on the Smart Points enrollment and NSBA membership must be exactly the same.
-Each NSBA point that the youth rider earns in a Dual Approved or other designated youth class will earn a money value, including Novice youth and walk-trot classes.
+Each NSBA point that the youth rider earns in a Dual Approved, or other designated youth class, will earn a money value, including Novice youth and walk-trot classes.

-NSBA Smart Points also sponsors the National Youth Activity Team Tournament (NYATT) at the All American Quarter Horse Congress, the Youth Team Tournament at the APHA Youth World Show.
-This sponsorship allows the youth to enter and earn NSBA points towards the Smart Points program as well as year-end awards.
+NSBA Smart Points also sponsors the National Youth Activity Team Tournament (NYATT) at the All American Quarter Horse Congress, and the Youth Team Tournament at the APHA Youth World Show.
+This sponsorship allows the youth to enter and earn NSBA points towards the Smart Points program, as well as year-end awards.

 How Funds Are Created

-NSBA uses the sanction fees from all youth classes that are collected by show management at NSBA events to create the "pot".
+NSBA uses the sanction fees from all youth classes, that are collected by show management, at NSBA events to create the "pot".
 The sanction fees are six percent of each youth entry fee, or a minimum of $3 per youth entry.